How To Get Better

 No one can save yourself except you, but it is almost impossible to overcome mental illness on your own, you need outside help to assist with understanding yourself.
 The hard work will be done by you, but until you know what works needs to be done, you need to see a professional.

-You are not alone.
-You don’t have to go through this alone.
-I didn’t think I had a problem or pattern either until my repressed nature came out in such a way it irreparably damaged my life and psyche forever.
-I lost everything.
+I didn’t think I had a problem or pattern either until my repressed nature came out in such a way it irreparably damaged the lives of those around me forever.